thoughtbot/Argo/README.md

 # Argo [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

+Argo is a library used for extracting models from JSON or similar structures in a way that's concise, type-safe, and easy to extend.
+Using Argo, you won't need to write validation code to ensure that incoming data is of the right type, or to make sure required data fields aren't turning up empty.
+Argo does that for you, and reports back explicit failure states in case it doesn't find what you've told it to expect.

-The Greek word for _swift_ and the ship used by Jason, son of Aeson, of the Argonauts.
+_Argo_ is the Greek word for _swift_ and the name of the ship used by Jason, son of Aeson, of the Argonauts.
 Aeson is the JSON parsing library in Haskell that inspired Argo, much like Aeson inspired his son Jason.

-NOTE: For Swift 1.1 support, use the versions tagged 0.3.x, which you can read about in the [releases].
+NOTE: For Swift 1.2 support, use the versions tagged 1.x.x.
+For Swift 1.1 support, use the versions tagged 0.3.x.
+You can find those in the [releases].

 [releases]: https://github.com/thoughtbot/Argo/releases